Kunull/Writeups/docs/pwn.college/Program Security/Dynamic Allocator Misuse.md

 Again, the `flag_buffer` is some arbitrary size.
 In order to solve this challenge, we have to leverage Remaindering.

-### Leveraging the large bin / cache
+### Leveraging the unsorted bin / cache

 Memory managers handle splitting large memory blocks from the "top chunk" (the largest free block) to satisfy smaller allocation requests, creating a smaller "remainder" block that stays available in the heap.

-Instead of storing chunks with a fixed size, each of the large bins store chunks within a size range.
-Each large bin’s size range is designed to not overlap with either the chunk sizes of small bins or the ranges of other large bins.
-In other words, given a chunk’s size, there is exactly one small bin or large bin that this size corresponds to.
+Instead of immediately putting newly freed chunks onto the correct bin, the heap manager coalesces it with neighbors, and dumps it onto a general unsorted linked list.
+During `malloc`, each item on the unsorted bin is checked to see if it “fits” the request.
+If it does, `mallo`c can use it immediately.
+If it does not, `malloc` then puts the chunk into its corresponding small or large bin.

 <figure>
 <img alt="image" src="https://github.com/user-attachments/assets/f031895e-1419-4c20-98a9-ba38fc11faca" />
-<figcaption>Source - Azeria labs</figcaption>
 </figure>

 This only happens if the large bin / cache is used instead of Tcache to allocated memory.
 For that we have to allocate a chunk of size greater than 1032 bytes, as Tcache only handles memory allocation upto 1032 bytes.